 Perchtold and colleagues correlate self-reported depressive experiences to each of the three sub-strategies within the positive reinterpretation strategy (general positive aspects (pos3), worst-case comparison (pos7), disadvantage as advantage (pos8)) and each of the three sub-strategies within the de-emphasizing category (alternative explanation (rel10), trivializing the problem (rel11), handing over responsibility (rel14)).
 These correlation coefficients can be found in Table 2 of the Perchtold article in the column labelled ‘r(p)’.

-The correlation() function in the correlation package (Makowski et al., 2022) can be used to generate correlation coefficients between all columns in a data frame as well as p-values and confidence interval.
+The correlation() function in the correlation package (Makowski et al., 2022) can be used to generate correlation coefficients between all columns in a data frame as well as p-values and confidence intervals.
 This function has the general form:

 correlation::correlation(data = my_dataframe, method = "pearson", p_adjust = "holm", ci = 0.95)